The origins of THOMAS1 HARRIS and

 i.
 Jane Harris, bp.
 23 Dec.
 1604.
 On 21 June 1635, a “Jane Harrice” was admitted to the church in Scituate, Mass.
 Robert Charles Anderson wrote, “This member of the Scituate church is almost certainly the person of the same name who was a member of Rev. John Lothrop’s church in London in 1632; in the records pertaining to that church she is linked with Thomas Harris and William Harris, although no relationship among these three people is stated.
 No further record for this immigrant has been found in New England.”[ [7] ] William, Thomas and Jane Harris are listed as among those “added to the Church” during a period when John Lothrop and 42 fellow dissenters were committed to prison but were allowed visitors and outside visitation rights.[ [8] ]

-ii.
-Parnell Harris, bp.
-3 Aug.
-1606; d.
-Providence, R.I., between April 1676 and 4 Aug.
-1676;[ [9] ] m.
-Thomas Roberts, who d., probably in Providence, in April 1676.[ [10] ] In late March 1634/5, “Pernel Harris of Bow Parish, London, embarked for New England on the Hercules of Sandwich, John Witherley, master.”
-Parnell had apparently recently returned from London and while there had obtained the required certificate, signed by Jos Leech, Vicar of Bow Parish in London, 19 March 1634.[ [11] ] St. Mary Le Bow is located very near the Draper’s Hall and Eastcheap, where her brother William had worked as an apprentice.
-On the passenger list, Parnell is listed just above her stepbrother James Sayers of Northbourne.[ [12] ]
+] In late March 1634/5, “Pernel Harris of Bow Parish, London, embarked for New England on the Hercules of Sandwich, John Witherley, master.”
+Parnell had apparently recently returned from London and while there had obtained the required certificate, signed by Jos Leech, Vicar of Bow Parish in London, 19 March 1634.[

 Her brothers Thomas and William Harris administered Parnell’s estate.
 According to the inventory of William1 Harris, taken in Jan.
 1681/2, a quarter of the estate of the deceased widow Parnell Roberts belonged to William Harris and another quarter belonged to William “in the right of Anne Harris.”[ [13] ] The other half of Parnell’s estate presumably went to her other brother, Thomas.
 This is reflected in a deed from Nicholas3 Harris (Thomas2–1), where he deeded 3/5s of three rights of land, one of them drawn in the original right of Christopher Unthank.[ [14] ] On 1 June 1663, Christopher Unthank acknowledged having about 1658 sold his house, house lot and right in common land to Thomas Roberts.[ [15] ]

 iii.
 Ann Harris, bp.
 29 May 1608.
-On 6 April 1680, William Harris, captured by pirates enroute to England and enslaved in Barbary, in a letter from “ArJeere” [Algiers] to his wife in R.I., wrote, “Remember my love to all, my Brother and Sister and all my kindered & friends.”[ [16] ] Thus Ann was apparently living as far as William knew, unless he was referring to his sister Jane.
+On 6 April 1680, William Harris, captured by pirates enroute to England and enslaved in Barbary, in a letter from “ArJeere” [Algiers] to his wife in R.I., wrote, “Remember my love to all, my Brother and Sister and all my kindered & friends.”[

-iv.
-William1 Harris, bp.
-9 Dec.
-1610; d.
-London, England,[ [17] ] between 2 Aug.
-1681 and 3 Dec.
-1681;[ [18] ] m., probably ca. 1634, Susan Hyde, bp.
-St. Mary Aldermanbury, London, 20 March 1609/10, d. after 6 Dec.
-1681, daughter of John and Mary (Bonfoy) Hyde.[ [19] ] At age 18, William was apprenticed as a needle-maker to Thomas Wilson of the Drapers’ Company in Eastcheap, London, for seven years beginning 22 Oct.
-1628;[ [20] ] his future father-in-law John Hyde was a member of that company.
-William migrated to New England and was in Providence, R.I., by the spring of 1636.[ [21] ] He may have known Roger Williams in Salem, Mass., as he was among the small group who accompanied Roger Williams to the Providence area by that spring.[ [22] ] Through the remaining years in R.I., William Harris and Roger Williams had an antagonistic relationship.
+] Through the remaining years in R.I., William Harris and Roger Williams had an antagonistic relationship.
 John Garrett calls him “the quarrelsome William Harris” and adds, “When the Quakers came to Rhode Island in the mid-1650s Harris took up with their cause.”
 As an old man, Roger Williams actually wrote, “W. Harris, who, being an impudent morris-dancer in Kent . . . under a cloak of separation, got in with myself, till his self-ends and restless strife, and at last his atheistical denying of heaven and hell, made honest souls to fly from him.
-Now he courts the Baptists; then he kicks them off and flatters the Foxians; then the drunkards (which he calls all that are not of the former two amongst us); then knowing the prejudices of the other Colonies against us, he dares to abuse his Majesty and Council, to bring New England upon us.”[ [23] ] William and Susan (Hyde) Harris had five children.[ [24] ]
+Now he courts the Baptists; then he kicks them off and flatters the Foxians; then the drunkards (which he calls all that are not of the former two amongst us); then knowing the prejudices of the other Colonies against us, he dares to abuse his Majesty and Council, to bring New England upon us.”[

 2. v.
 Thomas1 Harris, bp.
 11 July 1613;[ [25] ] m.
 Elizabeth _____.

 2. Thomas1 Harris was baptized in Northbourne, Kent, 11 July 1613.
-He died in Providence, Rhode Island, 7 June 1686.[ [26] ] He married, perhaps in England, probably about 1636,[ [27] ] Elizabeth _____.[ [28] ] She may be the widow Elizabeth Harris who was buried in nearby Rehoboth, Massachusetts, 8 March 1690.[ [29] ]
+He died in Providence, Rhode Island, 7 June 1686.[

-Many have erroneously said that this Thomas Harris arrived in New England with his brother William and Roger Williams aboard the ship Lyon, arriving in Nantasket 5 February 1630/1.[ [30] ] However, the first record of this Thomas Harris in New England is when he was in a group of “second comers” to the new settlement, who “was received a purchaser of Providence previous to” 20 August 1637.
-These were thirteen men “desirous to inhabitt in the towne of Providence” who subscribed to a “ciuill” compact.[ [31] ]
+] However, the first record of this Thomas Harris in New England is when he was in a group of “second comers” to the new settlement, who “was received a purchaser of Providence previous to” 20 August 1637.
+These were thirteen men “desirous to inhabitt in the towne of Providence” who subscribed to a “ciuill” compact.[

 On 2 September 1650, Thomas1 Harris was taxed £1.
 He served in many positions in the growing plantation of Providence.
 From 1652 to 1657 and 1661 to 1663 he was commissioner, in 1654 lieutenant.
 In 1655 he was listed as a freeman.
 He also served as a juryman in 1656, deputy in 1664, 1666–67, 1670, 1672–73.
 In 1664–66 and 1669 he was a member of the town council, and was surveyor of highways in 1667.[ [32] ] Thomas was granted sometime before 1660 six acres of land on “Mooshausick River.”[ [33] ]

 Thomas was a patentee in the charter from Charles II to Rhode Island in 1663.[ [34] ] In 1650 Thomas’ homestead of approximately five acres is listed among 52 other home lots “extending from the ‘Towne Streete,’ now North and South Main Streets, to ‘The Highway at the head of the lotts,’ now Hope street.”[ [35] ] Additionally, on 19 February 1665 he drew lot 7 in a division of lands.[ [36] ] From 1666 to 1669 and 1671 to 1675 he was an assistant, that is, in the uppermost echelons of the provincial government.
 On 14 August 1676, he was “on a committee that recommended certain conditions under which the Indian captives should be disposed of by the town.
 They were to be in servitude for terms of years.”
-On 1 July 1679, he was taxed 5s.,d.
+On 1 July 1679, he was taxed 5s., 7½d.
 On 27 April 1683, he said that about 1661 he laid out a three-score acre lot for his son Thomas at Paugachauge Hill and a twenty-five-acre lot on the south side.[ [37] ]

 In his official capacities, Thomas Harris signed many documents.
 In 1663 he signed a probate document as a town deputy:[ [38] ]